Should You Invest With Edward Jones?

 Edward Jones Reviews and Complaints

-Although Edward Jones is generally a highly regarded brokerage firm looking out for the interests of the Main Street investor, their history is not without scandal.
+Although Edward Jones is generally a highly regarded brokerage firm looking out for the interests of the Main Street investor, their history is not without scandal or complaints from clients.

 For a good overview of choosing investment advisors see this article on Types of Investment Advisors.